gberlu/gberlu.net/content/post/evidence-on-drugs/index.md

 ---
-title: Welcome to Wowchemy, the website builder for Hugo
+title: The resilience of drugs markets
-subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+subtitle: Response to the request of the Home Affairs Select Committee for evidence on drugs

 # Summary for listings and search engines
-summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+summary: Response to the request of the Home Affairs Select Committee for evidence on drugs, submitted on 24th March 2022.

 # Link this post with a project
-projects: []
+# projects: []

 # Date published
-date: "2020-12-13T00:00:00Z"
+date: "2022-04-05T00:00:00Z"

 # Date updated
-lastmod: "2020-12-13T00:00:00Z"
+lastmod: "2022-03-24T00:00:00Z"

 # Is this an unpublished draft?
-draft: true
+draft: false

 # Show this page in the Featured widget?
 featured: false